devuptechnology/OPointDoAcai/README.md

 FirebaseUI is an open-source library for Android that allows you to quickly connect common UI elements to [Firebase](https://firebase.google.com) APIs.

+A compatible FirebaseUI client is also available for [iOS](https://github.com/firebase/firebaseui-ios).

+FirebaseUI is an open-source library for Android that allows you to quickly connect common UI elements to [Firebase](https://firebase.google.com) APIs.
 ## Ferramentas Utilizadas neste projeto:
 ### Linguagens:
 - Java